Is there a way to clear the air about finances without having this discussion turn into an argument?

 2. Make a list of your current living expenses

 Ask each other if these seem reasonable.
-If you decide you want to contribute more to savings, are there any day-to-day expenses you could reduce in order to make that happen?
+If you decide you want to contribute more to savings, are there any day-to-day expenses you could reduce to make that happen?

 Can you cut out your daily Starbucks run?